AmazingCrab/config.i3-wm/README.md

 # i3-wm-config
-This is my i3 config for arch.
+This was my i3 config for arch.